JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 The authors would like to thank Alberto Demarchi for his implementation of the Augmented Lagrangian solver.
 Mohamed Laghdaf Habiboullah is supported by an excellence FRQNT grant.
-Youssef Diouane and Dominique Orban are partially supported by an NSERC Discovery Grant.
+Youssef Diouane, Maxence Gollier and Dominique Orban are partially supported by an NSERC Discovery Grant.

 # References